ipfs/specs/src/http-gateways/trustless-gateway.md

-If the response uses version 1 or 2 of the CAR spec, the [`CarV1Header.roots`](https://ipld.io/specs/transport/car/carv1/#header) field MUST contain the CID of the terminating entity.
+If the response uses version 1 or 2 of the CAR spec, the [`CarV1Header.roots`](https://ipld.io/specs/transport/car/carv1/#header) field MAY contain the CID of the terminus of the content path.

+If implementation prefers to avoid buffering blocks, and return them as soon as possible, the field MAY be left empty.